Moccasin (horse): 1967: four-year-old season

 Moccasin stayed in training in 1967 and finished second twice and third one in her first three starts.
 At Keeneland Race Course in April, she started slowly but recovered to win the Phoenix Handicap over six furlongs.
 Moccasin ran three more times without success and was retired after finishing fifth in the Equipoise Mile Handicap at Arlington Park.

 Breeding career

 Retired to Claiborne's Marchmont Farm division in Paris, Kentucky, Moccasin was very successful as a broodmare.
 She produced nine foals, of which seven won graded stakes races.
 Her son Apalachee, sired by Round Table, raced in Europe.
 He was rated the 1973 Champion 2-year-old in England and Ireland and became a successful sire.
 Another son, Belted Earl, sired by Damascus, also raced in Europe and was named 1982's Champion Older Male and Champion Sprinter in Ireland.

+Euthanasia

 Moccasin was euthanized on July 1, 1986, at Marchmont Farm and is buried there in the equine cemetery.